-The Bible teaches that God answers prayers of the faithful “the prayer of a righteous person is powerful and effective” (James 5:16).
-Jesus assures, “if you remain in me and my words remain in you, ask whatever you wish, and it will be done for you” (John 15:7).
-And the apostle John also confirms, “And whatever we ask we receive from Him, because we keep His commandments and do those things that are pleasing in His sight” (1 John 3:22).
+The Bible affirms that God does answer the prayers of the faithful.
+“The prayer of a righteous person is powerful and effective” (James 5:16).
+Jesus Himself stresses this truth, “if you remain in me and my words remain in you, ask whatever you wish, and it will be done for you” (John 15:7).
+And the apostle John also reiterates the same message, “And whatever we ask we receive from Him, because we keep His commandments and do those things that are pleasing in His sight” (1 John 3:22).
+Praise His Name!

 In His service,